 Why "three sparrows?"
 Our free-singing, free-flying songbird friends embody such joy and ease.
 When I am working at my best as a teacher, I'm helping to free the natural voice of my student.
 When we work together, in the space of a supportive, integrated, educational, fun, and motivating studio atmosphere, something happens.
 It feels a little like art, and a little like freedom.
 It's my honor to meet you in this space.

 Three Sparrows Studio for Singing is located in Land Park, Sacramento.
 You're not a local?
 No problem.
-I offer online lesson via Skype--just ask.
+I offer online lesson via Zoom--just ask.

 The following types of lessons are available at Three Sparrows Studio:

 • Vocal instruction in the genres of Musical Theatre, Classical, Pop/Rock, Jazz, Folk, World, and more